Nescio: Titaantjes

-Titaantjes (little titans) was first published in Groot-Nederland.
+Titaantjes (Little Titans) was first published in Groot-Nederland.
 It is a semi-sequel to De uitvreter and again features Koekebakker as narrator, reminiscing about his time with Bavink, and the newly introduced characters of Hoyer, Bekker, and Kees, when he still had ideals.
 The opening sentence is "Boys we were – but nice boys".
 The story then leaps ahead several years.
-Koekebakker is now a successful journalist, while each of the others have failed their ideals in one way or another.
+Koekebakker is now a successful journalist, while each of the others has failed their ideals in one way or another.
 Bekker has given up on changing the world, and works in an office again.
-Kees has a blue collar job.
-Hoyer is a mid range official in the SDAP.
+Kees has a blue-collar job.
+Hoyer is a mid-range official in the SDAP.
 The most ardent adherent to their youthful ideals, Bavink, went mad after being unable to create the masterpiece he had striven after for so long.

 Dichtertje

-Dichtertje (little poet) was published in one volume with De uitvreter and Titaantjes in a printrun of 500 copies by the art dealer J.H. de Bois.
-It is the story of an idealistic poet, which unlike the other two stories, is told by Nescio himself.
+Dichtertje (Little Poet) was published in one volume with De uitvreter and Titaantjes in a printrun of 500 copies by the art dealer J.H. de Bois.
+It is the story of an idealistic poet, which, unlike the other two stories, is told by Nescio himself.
 It is slightly daring in its frank discussion of sexual mores and adultery for the time in which it was written, as well as having the "God of the Netherlands" on stage.

-The theme of the story is again the conflict between idealistic youth and bourgeois adulthood, with the main character both mourning the loss of his ideals and accepting in his fate as a bourgeois family man.
+The theme of the story is again the conflict between idealistic youth and bourgeois adulthood, with the main character both mourning the loss of his ideals and accepting his fate as a bourgeois family man.